Protect Against Digital Supply Chain Attacks as Your Digital Footprint Grows

 This raises a broader issue.
 You want to defend your business from inbound supply chain attacks, but you also want to defend your vendors and customers against supply-chain attacks made in your company’s name, which could damage its reputation.
 You never want to see a valued business partner scammed by someone pretending to be you.
 Moreover, nowadays your security posture is continually being tracked by independent services that help prospects decide whether and how to do business with you.

-Similarity checking can help, as can DMARC and other services [BC1] — especially when they, too, are API-enabled.
+Similarity checking can help, as can DMARC and other services — especially when they, too, are API-enabled.
 If a bad actor is spoofing your domain, Mimecast’s Rejection Log API can flag emails that were rejected based on a DMARC failure, and our Release Log API can flag emails that recipients released to their inboxes in spite of a DMARC failure.
 These may be the earliest warnings that one of your domains is being spoofed.

 The Bottom Line

-Supply-chain attacks succeed because manual processes can’t sense and respond to all of them.
+Supply chain attacks succeed because manual processes can’t sense and respond to all of them.
 Their complexity requires security systems to work together seamlessly, rapidly applying new knowledge wherever it emerges — whether from a phished email, an employee’s poor decision, a new high-risk S3 bucket, or a DMARC failure.
 APIs such as Mimecast’s deliver the right information for fast, efficient analysis, and deliver the right decisions to the point of action, for both prevention and remediation.

 Subscribe to Cyber Resilience Insights for more articles like these